ForceGT/AquaPromptum/README.md

 ## How to use

+### General user
 - Download the latest binary(.app file) from the Releases tab
 - Double click on your mac and set the security preferences if required
 - You're all set to go

+### Programmer/ Developer
+- Simply clone the project using `git clone` or similar functionality
+- Open the project in Xcode and start hacking

 ## Credits